irfanshehzadsandhu/logseq/pages/An In-Depth Understanding of Aggregation in Domain-Driven Design.md

 - ## Principles of Aggregation Partition
 	- Consistency of the Lifecycle
 	- Consistency of the Problem Domain
-		- Its more related to bounded context
+		- Its more related to bounded context.
+Its says objects that do not belong to the same problem domain should not appear in the same aggregation.
+(Still need clarification)
+	-